 See Notre-Dame Basilica

 This stunning cathedral in Montreal yields unparalleled beauty.
 The altar is magnificent and is a real focal point of the entire church.
 The interior is unusually atmospheric, with dark blue ceilings and walls adorned with golden stars and wonderful religious artwork lining the walls.
 There are frequent free tours for those who wish to learn about the history of the church and its place in Quebec and hear some fascinating anecdotes.
 Visit this cathedral and be prepared to be blown away.

 All kinds of birds, mammals, fish and insects, as well as huge diversity of plant life, can be found under one roof at Montreal Biodome.
-In fact, there are over 4,500 animals just waiting to be discovered.
-Five different eco-systems are carefully maintained here, four from the Americas and more compelling yet, one from the Antarctic.
-Visitors can benefit from an excellent tour, delivered by knowledgeable guides, and expect to learn great amounts about the different species of animal in the dome as well as the many dimensions of diversity.
+In fact, there are over 4,500 animals waiting to be discovered.
+Five different ecosystems are carefully maintained here, four from the Americas and, more compelling yet, one from the Antarctic.
+Visitors can benefit from an excellent tour, delivered by knowledgeable guides, and can expect to learn vast amounts about the different species of animals in the dome.

-Take some time to watch these delicate and fascinating creatures slowly sense their surroundings and weave their wonderful little worlds.
-The Insectarium of Montreal is considered the leading museum for insects in the whole of the Americas, a reputation it definitely deserves.
-This place is a celebration not only of biodiversity but of the resourcefulness and beauty of some of the tiniest creatures on earth.
-There are impressive displays of butterflies from all over the world as well as living specimens.
-Watch the ants build entire civilizations and learn about the life cycles of centipedes and other insects.
-This museum is small but well considered and very enticing, and is sure to convert even the most reluctant into students of insects.
+Take some time to watch these delicate and fascinating creatures slowly sense their surroundings and weave their way through their little worlds.
+The Insectarium of Montreal is considered a leading museum focused on insects, a reputation it definitely deserves.
+This place is a celebration not only of biodiversity but of the resourcefulness and beauty of some of the tiniest creatures on Earth.
+There are impressive displays of butterflies from all over the world as well as living specimens, and you can watch the ants build entire civilizations and learn about the life cycles of centipedes and other insects.

 This is a version of an original article by Rachel Dickenson.